 - Filet mignon/beef tenderloin is the very best steak to use for Steak au Poivre, as well as thick NY Strips (as shown in the photos in this post).
 Be sure to trim any excess fat or gristle before cooking.

 - An iron skillet is the perfect pan for cooking the steak and sauce.
 It creates a fabulous sear, cooks evenly and transfers well from the grill to stove, as needed.

 - We use a mortar and pestle to crush the peppercorns.
 A heavy flat bottomed glass works well.
 Of course, if needed a pepper mill set on a large grind would work okay too.

 - Most recipes may recommend a non-alcoholic substitute for the Cognac, but it is not something I recommend for this recipe.
-It adds so much flavor to round out the pepper and cream. any alcohol is cooked out before serving.
+Cognac adds so much flavor to round out the pepper and cream.
+The alcohol cooks out during the cooking process.
 The sauce is divine!

 - I prefer to cook this dish mostly outside for safety reasons.
 A side burner on a gas grill works great.